Luming-L/Project/PeakRecall.md

 macs2 bdgcmp -t CTCF_ChIP_200K_filterdup.pileup.bdg -c local_lambda.bdg -m qpois -o CTCF_ChIP_200K_qvalue.bdg
 ```
 Step 7 is the final task of peak calling.
 In this step, positions with scores higher than certain cutoff (set by `-c`) will be kept.
 Remember the scores in the output from _bdgcmp_ are in -log10 form, so we set `-c 1.301` when we want to select positions with p-value lower than 0.05 (-log10(0.05) = 1.301).
-If two nearby regions are both above cutoff but the region in-between is lower, and if the region in-between is small enough (set by `-g`), we will merge the two nearby regions together into a bigger one. `-g` is set as the read length since the read length represent the resolution of the dataset.
-Finally, only peaks larger than a minimum length (set by `-l`) will be reported. `-l` is set as the fragment size _d_ by default.
+If two nearby regions are both above cutoff but the region in-between is lower, and if the region in-between is small enough (set by `-g`, i.e. `--max-gap`), we will merge the two nearby regions together into a bigger one. `-g` is set as the read length since the read length represent the resolution of the dataset.
+Finally, only peaks larger than a minimum length (set by `-l`, i.e. `--min-length`) will be reported. `-l` is set as the fragment size _d_ by default.

 # test
 # result